MarkPflug/Sylvan.BuildTools.Resources/README.md

  - Mark package as `DevelopmentDependency` so it doesn't become a transitive dependency for consuming packages.

 _0.5.0_
- - Project/package renamed to avoid name collision with evil mega-corp.
+ - Project/package renamed to avoid name collision with technology from mega-corp.

 _0.4.0_
  - Adds code comments to generated code, allowing projects that use WarningsAsErrors and DocumentationFile to compile without error.